TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-06-14-doctrine-annotations-and-attributes-living-together-in-peace.md

     // ...
 ```

-Now the test should fail, because we have to yet implement the `resolveAttributeValue()` method:
+Now the test should fail because we have yet to implement the `resolveAttributeValue()` method:

 ```bash
 vendor/bin/phpunit tests/BridgeTest.php